apoorvmishra/myRepository/README.md

 # myRepository

 This repository has Java and Python codes.
-It also contains Angular applications.